 b) submitted evidence that the applicant is capable of undertaking substantial original research.
 Normally, such capability will be judged from letters of reference from qualified referees, and the completion of a master’s thesis or other scholarly work.

 c) The Graduate Management Admission Test (GMAT).
-Our minimum requirement is a score of 600 on the GMAT.
+Our minimum requirement is a total score of 600 and 5 on the analytical writing.
 It is recommended that applicants place above the 80th percentile on the test scores.
 (Code: 6G8N356)

 Students must satisfy any further requirements set by the graduate program committee.
 Students whose native language is not English may be required to satisfy the University and the graduate program committee as to their capability in English.
 (See also 1.3.12)